mjackson/unpkg/modules/client/components/About.md

 ### Support

-npmcdn is a free, best-effort service and cannot provide any uptime or support guarantees.
+unpkg is a free, best-effort service and cannot provide any uptime or support guarantees.

 I do my best to keep it running, but sometimes things go wrong.
 Sometimes there are network or provider issues outside my control.
 Sometimes abusive traffic temporarily affects response times.
 Sometimes I break things by doing something dumb, but I try not to.

-The goal of npmcdn is to provide a hassle-free CDN for npm package authors.
+The goal of unpkg is to provide a hassle-free CDN for npm package authors.
 It's also a great resource for people creating demos and instructional material.
 However, if you rely on it to serve files that are crucial to your business, you should probably pay for a host with well-supported infrastructure and uptime guarantees.

-npmcdn is not affiliated with or supported by npm, Inc. in any way.
-Please do not contact npm for help with npmcdn.
+unpkg is not affiliated with or supported by npm, Inc. in any way.
+Please do not contact npm for help with unpkg.

 ### Abuse

-npmcdn blacklists some packages to prevent abuse.
-If you find a malicious package on npm, please take a moment to add it to [our blacklist](https://github.com/mjackson/npmcdn/blob/master/modules/PackageBlacklist.js)!
+unpkg blacklists some packages to prevent abuse.
+If you find a malicious package on npm, please take a moment to add it to [our blacklist](https://github.com/mjackson/unpkg/blob/master/modules/PackageBlacklist.js)!

 ### Feedback